RouHim/beammp-server-beiwagen/README.md

 ## Usage

-The _beiwagen_ application is optionally integrated int the `rouhim/beammp-server` image and can download and update all of your desired mods, defined as environment variables.
-This happens before the actual server starts.
-The docker behavior is identical to the vanilla container, apart from the optional automatic updates.
+Iz can download and update all of your desired mods, defined as environment variables.

 > Sadly this is not compilable to ARMv7.